TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 meeting with the teams, awesome lunch at Dashi, overall just getting situated.
 Yesterday was when I first started doing *work*.
 My first project is to build a Twitter clone.
-What makes this more challenging for me is that I must use Devise for authentication and rSpec for testing.
+What makes this more challenging for me is that I must use Devise for authentication and rspec for testing.
 I'm getting a handle on rspec.
 It's pretty straight forward, it's just a matter of learning the syntax differences between it and minitest.
 I spent a lot of time looking over the Devise docs.
 It's easy enough to generate a user model and get a working authentication system in,